 This popular grass does best in hardiness zones 5 through 9.
 Eulalia produces feathery fans of pink, red, or silver flowers on tall stems that rise overarching, inch-wide leaves.
 This fast-growing grass grows to a mature height of 6 to 8 feet.
 Though many species of Eulalia bloom in the summer, some varieties bloom in the fall.

-Eulalia grows best in full sun in a well-drained, loamy soil.
-Like reed grass, it can be used for a great backdrop in a herbaceous garden or planted as a specimen.
-Some people line their driveways or walkways with stately plantings of eulalia.
+Eulalia grows best in full sun in well-drained, loamy soil.
+Like reed grass, it can be used as a great backdrop in a herbaceous garden or planted as a specimen.
+Some people line their driveways or walkways with stately plantings of Eulalia.

 Sedge - Carex

 This ornamental grass grows in clumps and is sought by homeowners because it thrives in light conditions from full sun to deep shade though, it prefers shade.
 This makes it suitable for planting in masses in the front of a border, beneath a tree, or in a shady part of the garden where few other things will grow.
 It's also good to plant in rock gardens, and smaller cultivars make the excellent ground cover.

 Fast-growing sedge also grows best in hardiness zones 5 to 9 in moist, well-draining soil.
 Its mature height ranges between 6 to 18 inches tall, depending on the species.